How to Plan a Micro Wedding in Maine

 What Makes a Micro Wedding?

-I love their intimate nature, the quaintness, and all the hidden gems of Maine that don’t allow large numbers of people.
-Micro weddings allow you to have those closest to you come and celebrate one of the best days of your life.
+I love their intimate nature, the quaintness and all the hidden gems of Maine that don’t allow large numbers of people.
+Micro weddings allow you to have those closest to you come and celebrate one of the best days of you life.
 Micro weddings allow two families to come together as one.
 Now don’t get me wrong large weddings are a lot of fun also, but micro weddings have a sense of uniqueness in that you can invite those people you couldn’t celebrate without and don’t have to worry about all the extra plus ones or distant cousins you feel you would need to invite if you’re inviting everyone else.
 This is your day, and your day only.
 See your guest list as a VIP list only.

-Planning a Micro Wedding in Maine
+Planning a Micro Wedding

-Planning this wedding should be fairly stress-free and laid back, remember the important part is you are marrying the person of your dreams right?
+Don’t mistake a Micro wedding for an elopement, they are indeed very different (that’s another blog post.)
+Remember, when planning your Maine Micro wedding this is about you and your significant other nobody else so everything is up to your choosing.
+You plan a micro wedding like any other wedding it can be at a venue of your dreams, at Acadia national park on top of a mountain, in your backyard or anywhere the resonates with you.
+Planning this wedding should be fairly stress free and laid back, remember the important part is you are marrying the person of your dreams right?
 So nothing else really matters as much as that.
 Also, Micro weddings cut down on the cost you would normally spend on a 100-250 person wedding.
 You spend less money on food, flowers, less on everything really.
-Small cake too!
-See the best wedding cake bakers in Maine!!

-If you have a small bridal party that cuts down on cost too, leaving you more money to spend on the things you love and that are important to you such as, your wedding photographer and videographer.
+If you have a small bridal party that cuts down on cost too, leaving you more money to spend on the things you love and that are important to you such as, your photographer and videographer.
 Or adding more time with your band or D.j, maybe you use that extra money to splurge on the venue of your dreams.
 It all comes down to creating the best memories for you and your guests.
 Take the time to discover what’s important to you.

-Where Can I have a Micro Wedding in Maine?
+Where Can I have a Micro Wedding?

-The good thing about having a micro wedding is there are endless locations you could choose especially since lodging won’t be a large portion of your thoughts with fewer people attending.
-A Venue like the Maine Maritime Museum in Bath, ME would be perfect!
+When you’re planning your wedding the first things you typically think about is your venue or where you want to get married followed by your top three vendors that are going to help complete your day.
+The good thing about having a micro wedding is there are endless locations you could choose especially since lodging won’t be a large portion of your thoughts with less people attending.
 So when deciding where you want your wedding to be, relax and know having a micro wedding opens up a ton of possibilities.
-From large venues to intimate barn weddings, AirBnb’s, mountain tops, local restaurants, etc. The possibilities are indeed endless.
+From large venues to intimate barn weddings, AirBnb’s, mountain tops, local restaurants etc. The possibilities are indeed endless.

-Now, this is my type of planning.
-Finding the right wedding planner is like finding the right wedding photographer or videographer, they are going to be with you all day so make sure you jive well.
+Now this is my type of planning.
+Finding the right wedding planner is like finding the right photographer or videographer, they are going to be with you all day so make sure you jive well.
 Ultimately it’s all about making your life easier so you can love and enjoy the process. 🙂

 See this Micro Maine Wedding Film